Backup Your Mac to Hidden Location With Rsync

 use chroot = false

-Then create the script in a text document on the Mac and name it something like rsync_backup_script.Txt.
-It must include something like this (the is for wherein I needed to shape it onto this web page, do not sincerely type the and do placed the entirety at the identical line.
+Then ,create the script in a text document on the Mac and name it something like rsync_backup_script.Txt.
+It must include something like this (the is for wherein I needed to shape it onto this web page, do not sincerely type the and do place the entirety at the identical line.
 Also alternative @ for (at a person)):

 #!/bin/bash